ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 >
 > [additional amount] = [positive amount] + [negative amount]
 >
  These two subtotals may be used in the additional amount distribution.
-For further information, see **[Amounts Distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)**.
+For further information, see [Amounts distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html).

-*Example 3*:
+#### Example 3*:

 If we have the following properties in the additional amount, VAT: